 - First, this is our internet connection without connecting to an Ivacy VPN server.
 It’s a bit slow this time around, but it won’t affect the results.

-- Next, we connected to a VPN server in the United States.
-Particularly using the “Streaming” option, with Netflix as our choice.
+- Next, we connected to a VPN server in the United States, particularly using the “Streaming” option with Netflix as our choice.
 The server should be very fast, considering the high demand US Netflix has around the world.
-Well, it did not disappoint, marking only a 24% drop.
+Well, that wasn’t the case here as the drop we got was practically the highest of all the tests performed.

 - The best result we got was when we connected to a nearby server.
 We could barely see the drop in the connecting.